paulbertil/website-mockup-frontend/README.md

-# Node & Express API for a url to mockup image application
+# Mockshow - Create a high quality mockup of your website or web app
 To showcase my projects, i previously used an app called screenpeek.
 One day, the app went offline and i went to search for competitors that i could use and found none that does not require manual work.